How Alanon will Change You If You Love an Alcoholic

 Changing Your Attitude

 Do you love an alcoholic or drug abuser?
 If so, you are almost certainly going through one of the most difficult experiences anyone will ever have to deal with in life.
-It doesn't matter if the person is a child, a parent, a spouse or someone unrelated that you care about.
-It can be so frustrating to watch someone do harm to themselves over and over again ... and nothing you can do or say can get them to stop.
+It doesn't matter if the person is a child, a parent, a spouse or someone unrelated who you care about.
+It can be so frustrating to watch someone do harm to themselves over and over again ... and nothing you say or do can get them to stop.

-Instead of focusing on them, you are going to be taught to focus on yourself.
-If you want to regain peace and happiness, then you have to commit yourself to making yourself a better, and happier, person.
+Instead of focusing on the alcoholics and addicts you love, you will learn to focus on yourself.
+This is not selfish.
+If you want to regain peace and happiness, you will be able to commit yourself to making yourself a better, happier person.

 If you are a new member to Alanon, the last thing you want to hear is that you may be causing your own unhappiness.
 We have spent years feeling like a victim.
-We are convinced that the people who are drinking are the ones with the problem, not us!
-If only they would change their behavior, we think, then our life would become perfect.
+We are convinced the people who are drinking or using drugs are the problem, not us!
+We tell ourselves that, if only the other person would change, then our life would become perfect.

 However, the alcoholics, drug addicts and other toxic people in your life may completely disagree with you.
 They may be perfectly content with their lives, and they don’t understand why it is causing you so much stress.

 We have to accept, eventually, that even if our loved ones do get sober, we are still not guaranteed a happy and problem-free life.
 There will be other issues that come up.
 Other people will continue to create chaos for us.
-Since we cannot prevent the problems that others cause, our best defense is to change the way we look at it; in other words, it is our attitudes that have to change, not their behavior.
+Since we cannot prevent the problems that others cause, our best defense is to change the way we look at the situation; in other words, it is our attitudes which have to change, not their behavior.

 The Serenity Prayer

-Learn more about all the 12 Steps and how Al-anon can help you by reading this book.
-It has changed the lives of thousands of people who love an alcoholic spouse, child, parent or other friend or family member.
+As someone who has been a member of Alanon for over 35 years, I have found this book very helpful in learning how to use the program to improve my life.
+In it, you can learn more about all the 12 Steps and how Al-anon can change your attitude and your life.
+It has changed the lives of millions of people who love an alcoholic spouse, child, parent or other friend or family member.

 Accepting What You Cannot Change

 In the first part of the Serenity Prayer, we ask God to grant us the power to accept the things we cannot change.
-Once you have been in Alanon for a while, you will begin to realize that you cannot change other people.
+Once you have been in Alanon for a while, you will begin to realize you cannot change other people.
 If you try, it will only end up making you feel angry, unhappy and resentful.
-Once you accept that you are powerless over other people, you will begin to feel a new freedom.
+Once you accept you are powerless over other people, you will begin to feel a new freedom.
 If you are powerless to change them, you also begin to realize that you also have no more responsibility to keep trying.
+In fact, they may become more responsible once you stop trying to control them.

 Create a New Life for Yourself

-Once you have reached the point where you realize that you cannot change others, and that you don’t have to approve or feel responsible for their actions, you are free to find ways to enjoy your own life.
+Once you have reached the point where you realize that you cannot change others, and you don’t have to approve or feel responsible for their actions, you are free to find ways to enjoy your own life.
 Learn to have fun.
-Pursue a hobby that has always interested you.
+Pursue a hobby which has always interested you.
 Build new friendships.
 Get exercise.
-There is a slogan in Alanon that goes “once we got busy, we got healthy.”
+There is a slogan in Alanon which says, “once we got busy, we got healthy.”
 Now that all your energy is no longer being directed at saving someone else, you can direct it at saving yourself!
 It truly is life changing!

 Acceptance is Not Approval

-One problem that many people have over the issue of acceptance is that they confuse it will approval.
-They fear that if they accept the misbehavior of another individual, they are indicating that they approve of that behavior.
+One problem many people have over the issue of acceptance is that they confuse it with approval.
+They fear that if they accept the misbehavior of another individual, they are indicating that they approve of their misbehavior.
 However, acceptance and approval are not the same thing.
 You may accept that your home has been destroyed in a flood.
 That does not mean you approve of it!
 The same is true for the behavior of other members of your family.
 You can accept that they are alcoholics or drug abusers, without approving of the choices they make.
 You can also decide to keep peace by keeping your opinions to yourself.